-Sleeping pills which are taken a few nights or weeks may also treat insomnia.
-Be careful to get your health practitioner’s go signal first.
-Call your doctor at once if you feel side effects.
+Sleeping pills which are prescribed and taken a few nights or weeks may also treat insomnia.
+Be careful to get your health practitioner’s go signal first since sleeping pills may have side effects and even cause dependence or addiction.

 What increases my risk for insomnia?

 You raise your risk for insomnia if you: